Places to stay in Loders, Dorset

 Things to see and do, places to eat in Loders

-Photograph of Electric Palace, Bridport
+Photograph of The Rope Makers, Bridport

 Electric Palace ( Entertainment / Cinemas ).
 Located at 35A South Street, Bridport, 3 miles from the center of Loders.
 The Electric Palace has been operating almost continuously since 1926.
 It has recently undergone extensive renovation retaining and enhancing the original features.
 The structural integrity of the building has been improved and the cinema technology, stage equipment and other facilities have been brought into the 21st century.
 It is still owned by a local family, and the building continues to provide first-class film and live entertainment for the people of Bridport, West Dorset and beyond. www.electricpalace.org.uk Link